Great Job! A Career Happiness Formula for Adults with ADHD

 Background: ADHD Stereotypes Fall Away

 The majority of the ADDitude survey respondents — 70% — were officially diagnosed with ADHD at some point in their lives.
 Another 26% suspect they have the condition.
-More than half have overlapping conditions like anxiety and depression, which can also compromise productivity and success on the job.
+More than half have overlapping conditions like anxiety and extreme sadness, which can also compromise productivity and success on the job.

 A pervasive assumption is that ADHD prevents individuals from building a happy and successful lives.
 Studies on long-term outcomes of ADHD do indicate difficulties in education, the workplace, interpersonal relationships, and other facets of life.1 But ADDitude readers have, by and large, reported a different experience at work.